jimfinnis/blodwen/firmware/README.md

 # Firmware directory

 This directory contains the firmware for Blodwen.
+More details, such as the build process, can be found in the LaTeX documentation.

 ## common
 This contains the common files used by both.
 The other directories contain links